 CARE International in Pakistan Overview

+Our interventions are aligned with the Sustainable Development Goals (SDGs) and Government of Pakistan’s Vision 2025.
 CARE started its operations in Pakistan as CARE International in Pakistan (CIP) in 2005.
 Since then, CIP has worked across all geographies in Pakistan from the most vulnerable remote areas to developed urban centres to support people in overcoming poverty through creating opportunities for self-reliance.
 We adhere to the humanitarian principles of impartiality and neutrality.

 We seek a world of hope, inclusion and social justice, where